ivelten/FSharp.Data.AgensGraph.Samples/README.md

 OPTIONS (FORMAT 'csv', HEADER 'true', FILENAME '/resources/regions.csv', delimiter ',', quote '"', null '');
 ```

+### Database initialization boilerplate scripts

-2. Event system is not being initialized by the Store.
+Event system is not being initialized by the Store.
 A boilerplate sql script to seed event tables is necessary to work with the component:

 ```sql
 DO $$